3 Ingredient Quick Vegan Mascarpone- No Cashews, No Tofu!

 Mascarpone is essentially the Italian cream cheese.
 It’s very very milld, and almost sweet in flavor, and is made by coagulating and simmering heavy cream with lemon juice or an acid.
 Then strained and served!

-While traditional mascarpone is usually just 2 ingredients and since soy milk is lower in fat than heavy cream, we’re adding some more fat back at the end to create that super creamy texture!
+While traditional mascarpone is usually just 2 ingredients and since pea milk is lower in fat than heavy cream, we’re adding some more fat back at the end to create that super creamy texture!

 The only 3 ingredients you need: